dantheduke675/UMGC_SWEN_661_T7/README.md

 - No backend/API integration yet — all data is static/in-memory (see `src/constants/data.ts`).
 - No CI/CD pipeline; run `npm run test:ci` and regenerate coverage locally before opening a PR.
 - No EAS build profile is committed, so release builds require a one-time `eas build:configure`.
+- Some of the packages used have depreciated and are depreciating soon however the application still builds just with warnings

 # Weekly Contributions 09/02-09/08